ndrakos/blog/_posts/2020-03-18-Test_Simulation.md

 I did end up with 50 snapshots, so I think I did interpret the parameter TimeBetSnapshot correctly (yay!).
 The files are each 58.7 Mb, so I assume $$2048^3$$ particles will have snapshots that are $$~.25$$ Tb each

-Here is a rough animation of the simulation (Note to self: I used the command "ffmpeg -f image2 -r 10 -i snapshot_%03d.png -vcodec mpeg4 -y wfirst128.mp4"):
+Here is a rough animation of the simulation:

 <video src="{{site.baseurl}}/assets/videos/wfirst128_2.mp4" width="500" height="500" controls>
 </video>

+*Note to self: I used the command "ffmpeg -f image2 -r 10 -i snapshot_%03d.png -vcodec mpeg4 -y wfirst128.mp4" to make the video, but that wouldn't play in the browser, so I converted it using "ffmpeg -i wfirst128.mp4 -vcodec libx264 -acodec aac wfirst128_2.mp4"*

 And then if I run AHF and plot the halo mass function at redshift zero: